veereshkatageri/doc-as-code/user_guide/index.rst

 :Author: Katageri, Veeresh <Veeresh.mcis@gmail.com>
 :Date: |today|
 :Revision: Revision: 0.0.1
-:Description: This is a user manual of technical documents.
+:Description: This is a user manual of how to generate documents using doc-as-code methodology.

 Index
 =====